Most Holy Trinity

 This devotion also helps us understand love in a deeper way.
 Love is not simply a feeling.
 It is a constant giving of self.
 Within the Trinity, each Person gives fully.
 There is no selfishness.
 This becomes a model for how we are called to live.

 In daily life, this can be lived out in simple ways.
 Choosing patience when it is difficult.
 Listening instead of reacting.
 Giving time and attention to others.
+Asking forgiveness.
+Making peace.
+Choosing prayer before worry.
 These small actions reflect the life of the Trinity more than we might realize.

 The Trinity also invites us to trust.
 Even when life feels confusing, we are held within a relationship of perfect love.
 We are not outside of God’s care.
 We are part of His plan.